KPI vs Metric: How To Report Your Clients’ Goal Progress

 What are Lagging Indicators?

 Lagging indicators, on the other hand, are retrospective.
 They measure the outcomes of a project or campaign, showing its success or failure.
 For instance, after a content strategy has been running for a few months, changes in sales are your lagging indicators.
+Similar to lagging indicators, lagging KPIs track a strategy's performance.

-Lagging KPIs, similar to lagging indicators, provide solid measures of a strategy's performance.
 Leading and lagging indicators offer valuable insights into a marketing strategy's journey.
 The former offers a prediction of future performance, while the latter delivers a reflection of past outcomes.
 The key to successful marketing lies in balancing the insights from both types of indicators.

 5. Provide Actionable Data

 The best way to show agency value is to go beyond the metrics.
 Show your clients how their marketing data affects their bottom line and make useful recommendations to make decisions and improve operations.
-Without this level of analysis, they’re likely to get bogged down in data that is not beneficial to them.
+Without this level of analysis, they’re likely to get bogged down in data points that are not beneficial to them.

 Agency Tip: Make sure that your agency is aligned on client goals frequently.
 Depending on how much communication your clients prefer and the nature of their business, that updating could vary.
 But a good rule of thumb is to check in with them every quarter or every six months.
 After all, you don’t want to track an irrelevant KPI when their business has gone in a completely different direction.